Claymore2106/claymore2106.github.io/_posts/2016-01-16-capturing-packets-with-aircrack.md

 ![key](/images/Capturing-Packets-Aircrack/22-key.png)

 My password, which happened to be my name in this instance, was found in the RockYou.txt dictionary, freely downloadable by anyone.
 Looks like I'll have to make a stronger password.

 And thats it.
 I hope this tutorial helps you out.

-_In the future, I will replace this bit of text with links to the other ways_ _passwords can be cracked.
+_In the future, I will replace this bit of text with links to the other, faster_ _ways passwords can be cracked.
 Check again soon!_

 <!--- References --->